Skip to main content

 Connecting Minority Communities Pilot Program

-The Connecting Minority Communities Pilot Program (CMC) provides $268 million to help colleges and institutions that serve minority and Tribal communities.
-It also provides funding to hire and train information technology personnel.
+The Connecting Minority Communities Pilot Program (CMC) provided $268 million to help colleges and institutions that serve minority and Tribal communities.

 NTIA